-- •Consider the pros/cons of student-led research - Provide examples of training and education for students who lead research, including creating guides on how students can prepare for the IRB protocol submission process - •Consider approaches for postapproval review and monitoring

-Target Audience(s): HRPP/IRB Administrators, Managers, and Staff; IRB Members, Chairs, and Vice Chairs; Educators/Trainers; Compliance Personnel; QA/QI Professionals; Researchers and Research Staff

-H2: OHRP, FDA, and the General Accountability Office (GAO) Report on IRB Oversight and Effectiveness: A Conversation With the PRIM&R Community

-Track(s): FDA Regulated Research

-In its recent report on actions needed to improve federal oversight and effectiveness of IRBs, the GAO recommended that OHRP and FDA convene stakeholders to examine approaches for measuring IRB effectiveness in protecting human subjects (Recommendation 4).
+•Consider the pros/cons of student-led research •Provide examples of training and education for students who lead research, including creating guides on how students can prepare for the IRB protocol submission process Consider approaches for postapproval review and monitoring Target Audience(s): HRPP/IRB Administrators, Managers, and Staff; IRB Members, Chairs, and Vice Chairs; Educators/Trainers; Compliance Personnel; QA/QI Professionals; Researchers and Research Staff H2: OHRP, FDA, and the General Accountability Office (GAO) Report on IRB Oversight and Effectiveness: A Conversation With the PRIM&R Community Track(s): FDA Regulated Research In its recent report on actions needed to improve federal oversight and effectiveness of IRBs, the GAO recommended that OHRP and FDA convene stakeholders to examine approaches for measuring IRB effectiveness in protecting human subjects (Recommendation 4).
 In this session, OHRP and FDA will provide an overview of ongoing efforts to gather input from stakeholders regarding approaches to measure IRB effectiveness and will facilitate a group discussion regarding the general themes emerging from those interactions.
 This session will also serve as a forum for session attendees to provide input on approaches to examining IRB effectiveness at their individual institutions.
+Learning Objectives:

-- •Recognize OHRP and FDA's initial efforts to solicit input from the stakeholder community regarding methods used to examine IRB effectiveness - •Identify common themes arising from OHRP/FDA stakeholder interactions to-date - •Provide input on their opinions and experiences with assessing IRB effectiveness at individual institutions

-Target Audience(s): Clinical Research Staff; Compliance Personnel; HRPP/IRB Administrators, Managers, and Staff; HRPP/IRB Directors; IRB Members, Chairs, and Vice Chairs; Researchers and Research Staff; Research Program Leadership and Institutional Officials

-H3: The Speech Act of Informed Consent

-Track(s): Informed Consent

-Research ethics discussions often refer to informed consent as a decision, a process, a form, or a signature, and regulations that outline particular requirements for what informed consent must entail.
+•Recognize OHRP and FDA's initial efforts to solicit input from the stakeholder community regarding methods used to examine IRB effectiveness •Identify common themes arising from OHRP/FDA stakeholder interactions to-date • Provide input on their opinions and experiences with assessing IRB effectiveness at individual institutions Target Audience(s): Clinical Research Staff; Compliance Personnel; HRPP/IRB Administrators, Managers, and Staff; HRPP/IRB Directors; IRB Members, Chairs, and Vice Chairs; Researchers and Research Staff; Research Program Leadership and Institutional Officials H3: The Speech Act of Informed Consent Track(s): Informed Consent Research ethics discussions often refer to informed consent as a decision, a process, a form, or a signature, and regulations that outline particular requirements for what informed consent must entail.
 All of these notions are lacking in some way.
 This session will approach the idea of informed consent as a kind of "speech act," that is, as something prospective subjects do with words.
 Speech acts are not simply true or false, but rather serve a function and are also evaluated according to standards which imply ethical commitments on the part of both prospective subjects and investigators.
 Understanding informed consent as a speech act helps to illuminate how subjects and investigators ought to behave.
+Learning Objectives:

-- •Learn how and when informed consent may be viewed as a speech act - •Understand how informed consent as a speech act shapes the subject's ethical behavior - •Consider how informed consent as a speech act implies ethical commitments on the part of investigators
+Learn how and when informed consent may be viewed as a speech act •Understand how informed consent as a speech act shapes the subject's ethical behavior •Consider how broadening our perspective on informed consent implies ethical commitments on the part of investigators and subjects Target Audience(s): HRPP/IRB Directors; HRPP/IRB Administrators, Managers, and Staff; IRB Members, Chairs, and Vice Chairs; Researchers and Research Staff; Compliance Personnel